SSH server configuration

 AcceptEnv

 Environment variables from the client system can be copied into the session on the server.
-One of those enviroment variables is TERM, which is always copied over.
+One of those environment variables is TERM, which is always copied over.
 AcceptEnv allows an administrator to define what other variables can enter a session on the server.

 By default, no environment variables are allowed.
 While some variables may be useful in a session, there is also a risk involved, such as bypassing restrictions.
 If not strictly needed, it might be better to leave the setting as-is.